Saxony: Here and now

 Written by:

 My hair is trailing behind me as I fly down the Elbe River behind my son on an e-bike in search of the world’s most beautiful cheese store.
-Just a few minutes before, Ethan and I had been standing in the Dresden tourist office while a helpful clerk explained how to get there.
+Just a few minutes before, Ethan and I had been standing in the Dresden tourist office while a helpful clerk, pointing to a map, explained how to get there.
 “So, go here, cross here, up here, Ya.
 There,” explained Mary in perfect English.
-And off we went!

 The famous cheese store, Dresden Molkerei Gebrüder Pfund, doesn’t disappoint but it’s full of people so we just peek our heads in and marvel at the beautiful tiles that cover every inch of the walls and ceiling.
-Back on the trail, we pass the massive outdoor space below the Palatial Ministry of Finance.
-This is where huge summer time crowds come to enjoy free concerts which can be heard all the way across the river.
+Back on the trail, we pass below the palatial Ministry of Finance building, a place where crowds enjoy free summer concerts heard all the way across the river.
 There are many musical concerts and festivals throughout the year in Dresden.
-In fact, the weekend we are there, we stumble upon a Dixie Jazz festival held in the square where the town has their annual Christmas Market.
+In fact, the weekend we are there, we stumble upon a Dixie Jazz festival held in the square where the town holds their annual Christmas Market.

-As we biked along, Dresden slowly recedes as small vineyards and biergartens appear, beckoning us to stop and sip the afternoon away.
-Here along the riverbanks, intriguing gated passageways mark the cafes entrance below while colorful umbrellas-covered decks sit high on terraces above the river.
+Dresden slowly recedes as small vineyards and biergartens appear, beckoning us to stop and sip the afternoon away.
+Along the riverbanks, intriguing stone-gated passageways lead bikers up to colorful umbrellas-covered decks that sit high on terraces above the river.
+It’s a grand way to spend the afternoon.

 Once part of the Holy Roman Empire and later East Germany under the Soviet Union, Dresden has endured invasions, bombings, uprisings, fires, and floods throughout its long history.
-Yet somehow, the city has continually reinvented itself and today’s version just might be the best.
-Baroque buildings from its royal Saxon era blend seamlessly with ancient castles and grand cathedrals, all set along beautiful cobblestone streets lined with colorful modern restaurants and shops that surprise us at every turn.
+Yet somehow, the city survived, continually reinvented itself, and today’s version just might be the best one yet.
+Baroque buildings blend seamlessly with ancient castles and grand cathedrals all set along beautiful cobblestone streets lined with colorful modern restaurants and shops that surprise us at every turn.

 Augustus the Strong was determined to make Dresden a cultural capital, so he invested heavily in the arts and innovation.
 Because of this, Dresden has always been home to musicians, fine artists, architects, and inventors (porcelain, chocolate, the bra!) which has instilled a huge sense of pride for the citizenry.
 Over the years, as disaster after disaster befell the town, it was always the citizens, not the government, who rallied and funded its rebirth.